Regulators want to ban under-18s from using “Like” buttons on Facebook and Instagram

 Other proposals by the ICO to keep young people and their data safer online include:

-- Switching location tracking off by default for uses under the age of 18.
+- Switch location tracking off by default for users under the age of 18.

 - Make it obvious to the user when location tracking has been enabled.